tkeskita/snappyhexmesh_gui/docs/snappy_gui.rst

 For openfoam.com version, cell zone surfaces should enclose the whole cell zone volume, while openfoam.org version needs only the surfaces separating the cell zone from outside.
+See OpenFOAM tutorial `heatTransfer/chtMultiRegionFoam/shellAndTubeHeatExchanger` for an example.

 Tip: You can enable Face Orientation Overlay in Blender to visualize face normal direction by color.
 Red color means that "inside direction" is